 Attending the committee

-If you decide to attend the planning committee meeting, you will be given a copy of the meeting's agenda.
-In it are reports of the planning applications that are to be decided at that meeting.
+All meetings are held in public (with the exception of occasional confidential matters) and you can watch it live on our webcasts or attend the meeting in person.
+If you attend the meeting, you'll be given a copy of the meeting's agenda which lists out the planning applications that are to be decided at that meeting.

 Speaking at the committee

 Once an item appears on the agenda (available five working days prior to the meeting) you can register to speak on that item.
 Email firstname.lastname@example.org or call 01752 305155 stating the planning application number and whether you are the applicant, agent